 A Typical Example of a Tooth Color Mistake

 A key skill for an expert cosmetic dentist is to understand and use tooth color correctly.
-Photos illustrate the problems many dentists have with color.
+The photo below illustrates the problems many dentists have with color.

-This case was done by Nashville cosmetic dentist Dr. Thomas Nabors.
+This case comes from Nashville cosmetic dentist Dr. Thomas Nabors.
+Click each photo to see an enlarged version